Politics Plus in partnership with NICVA and Irish Rural Link announce their success in securing almost €1.5million for The Next Chapter

 Politics Plus, in partnership with NICVA and Irish Rural link will implement this project on a cross-community and cross-border basis.
 10 Chapters will be set up across constituency areas in Northern Ireland and the Republic of Ireland; across the border regions, on a cross-community basis and will be inclusive of participants from all communities.
 The Chapters will make up a network of participants brought together with the collective goal of mobilising social change in their areas, through building their capacity and networks and working together towards a better future.

 Dr Gareth McGrath, Executive Director of Politics Plus, said “Since 2010 Politics Plus has invested significant resources in order to promote the role of women in politics and public life.
 I am delighted that, with the support of PEACE IV funding, this important work will continue through ‘The Next Chapter’.
 It is important that we all share responsibility for ensuring the equality of women and men.”

 Geoff Nuttal, Head of Policy & Public Affairs in NICVA stated that “NICVA is delighted to be part of the Next Chapter project, which offers an exciting opportunity to increase the participation of women in public and political life and forge new and productive relationships, North and South, for a stronger society and better outcomes for all.”

-Seamus Boland, CEO Irish Rural Link has said that “since their establishment in 1992 IRL have been committed to all forms of equality.
-This initiative which allows the continuance of strong relationships between rural communities North and South will significantly increase participation levels of women in leadership roles in business, public and political life”.
+Seamus Boland, CEO Irish Rural Link commented, “Since their establishment in 1992 Irish Rural Link have been committed to all forms of equality.
+This initiative which allows the continuance of strong relationships between rural communities North and South will significantly increase participation levels of women in leadership roles in business, public and political life.”